 Here’s why: If what you say is true, it’s time to consider suing your employer.
-That might sound extreme, but the discrimination you describe isn’t just morally and ethically reprehensible (and un-American, I might add, regardless of the ‘current ideological climate’), it’s in clear violation of any number of laws.
+That might sound extreme, but the treatment you describe isn’t just morally reprehensible, it’s in clear violation of any number of laws.
+(It’s also distinctly un-American, I might add, regardless of the “current ideological climate.”)

-But before you do that, you’ll need to prepare by doing a couple things.
+But before you do, you’ll need to do a couple things to prepare.

-The first is to demonstrate a quantifiable loss of income as a result of your mistreatment.
+First, you’ll want to be able to demonstrate a quantifiable loss of income resulting from your mistreatment.
 This is where asking for a raise comes in.
-Having requested a raise—and then been denied (as it almost certainly will be)—you will be able to put a specific dollar amount on your loss.
-For every month, week, or day that you remain at your current level of pay, add the difference between that and what you requested to your total claim.
-(Keep this in mind when deciding how much $ to ask for.)
+Having made such a request—and then been denied (as you almost certainly will be)—you can now put a specific dollar amount on that loss.
+For every month, week, or day that you remain at your current level of pay, the difference between this and what you requested can be added your total claim.
+(So keep this in mind when deciding how much to ask for.)

-Unfortunately for you, however, your current situation will make the already difficult task of landing another job even more challenging.
-Prospective employers are almost sure to want to know why you’re looking around – and how will you respond?
-By replying you’re looking for a ‘new challenge’, need ‘a change’, or some similarly wishy-washy answer?
-Then you’ll probably try to quickly change the subject to avoid blurting out the real reason: That you’re the victim of religious discrimination by your current employer.
-An experienced interviewer will pick up on this and question you further.
-Or they’ll interpret your hesitancy to be more specific as a potential red flag, possibly killing your candidacy.
+In yet another profound irony, however, your present circumstance is going to make the already difficult task of landing a job even harder.
+Prospective employers are certain to ask why you’re looking around – and how will you answer?
+Some half-hearted insistence about “needing a change” before you then quickly change the subject so as not to blurt out the real reason?
+An experienced interviewer will pick up on this, and follow up – or interpret your ambiguity/hesitancy as a potential red flag, possibly killing your candidacy.
 So unless you’re a world class liar, your current narrative is a problem.

-You know, for the most part I’ve been very, very happy with my current employer, and appreciate the opportunities I’ve had to grow there.
-In fact, I recently approached my manager about taking on more responsibility.
-Unfortunately, he couldn’t offer me anything specific at the moment, so I thought I’d explore my options.
-Your organization seems like an excellent fit.
+You know, for the most part I’ve been very, very happy with my current employer, and appreciate the opportunities I’ve had to learn and grow there.
+In fact, I recently approached my manager about taking on more responsibility, but unfortunately they weren’t able to offer me anything definite at the moment.
+So I thought I’d explore my options.
+Your organization seems like an excellent fit for me!

 And that’s it.

 Don’t mention your evangelizing coworkers, the obvious discrimination to which you’ve been subjected, or management’s disappointing complicity in this violation of your basic religious freedoms.
-In fact, I’d advise you not to talk about this experience ever again in a professional context, under any circumstances.
-You voiced your concerns, and had your say.
-Unfortunately for you, it fell on deaf ears – so put it behind you.
-Any frustration you express beyond what you already have risks earning you the reputation of a trouble-maker.
-That’s not a good look for someone looking for jobs either.
+In fact, I’d advise you not to talk about this experience ever again in a professional context under any circumstances.
+You’ve voiced your concerns, and had your say.
+To express any frustration beyond this is to risk earning the reputation of a trouble-maker or complainer – not a good look for someone engaged in a serious job hunt.

 So get out, then sue.

-In the meantime, there is one last thing you can do to discourage your proselytizing colleagues.
+Then finally, there is one other thing you might do.
+Something to silence your preachy colleagues.

 Then give them something to do.

 The point is to get them to associate talking to you about your religion with more work for them.
-Do that, and they’ll avoid you like a biblical plague.
-And when they don’t follow through on your requests—and once again, I can all but guarantee they won’t once they realize it’s just busy work—document that as further evidence that your coworkers refuse to work with you for religious reasons.
+Do that, and my guess is they’ll avoid you like a biblical plague.
+And when they don’t follow through on your requests for help—and once again, I can almost guarantee they won’t once they realize it’s just busy work—document that as further evidence of your being discriminated against because of your religious beliefs.

 Got all that?

-For a discussion of why good management practices lead to improved performance from employees, and therefore increased productivity, please see: Pfeffer, Jeffrey.
+For a discussion of why good management practices result in improved employee performance and increased productivity, please see: Pfeffer, Jeffrey.
 The Human Equation – Chapter 2: The Business Case for Managing People Right.
 (Boston, MA: Harvard Business School Press) 1998.
 Also: Sirota, David; Louis A. Mischkind, & Michael Irwin Meltzer.
 The Enthusiastic Employee.
 (Upper Saddle River, NJ: Wharton School Publishing) 2004.

-It’s conceivable, of course, that you would be given the raise and/or promotion you request.
-Having already informed HR of your mistreatment, someone somewhere in the organization knows you have a solid foundation for a lawsuit.
-They may agree to your request(s) simply in the hope that it’ll keep you quiet.
+It’s conceivable, of course, that you would be given the raise you ask for – or even that promotion.
+Having informed HR of your mistreatment, undoubtedly somebody, somewhere in management realizes you have a solid foundation for a lawsuit.
+They may agree to your request(s) simply in the hopes that it’ll keep you quiet.
 If they do, take the money and the title, but keep looking.
 You can use this to negotiate even better terms with your next employer.